cedotal/attempter/README.md

 Physical limits and failure conditions
 ------------

-The current physical limit of this system is the memory of the host OS.
+The current physical limit of this module is the memory of the host OS.
 Here's how it should first fail as system load rises from 0:
 * Given N units already in an Attempter's internal, pure-JS priority queue, the host system has enough memory to allow it to pull P members off of a redis key (using popAllOverdueWork) and then hold them in memory while inserting them each into a pure-Javascript priority queue
-* >P units simultaneously exist in the Attempter's Redis sorted set
+* At some point, >P units simultaneously exist in the Attempter's RedisPQ key
 * The Attempter attempts to pop all of them at once
 * Memory runs out
 * Process crashes